 10 Key Insights for Building and Leading a Thriving Organization

-Author Randy Grieser presents 10 key insights for building and leading a thriving organization.
-These are the principles he identifies as instrumental to success as a leader.
-Writing for leaders everywhere, he inspires, motivates, and explains how to make each insight a reality in your organization.
+Ten key insights for building and leading a thriving organization are presented.
+Writing for leaders everywhere, this book inspires, motivates, and explains how to make each insight a reality in your organization.

 Drive: The Surprising Truth About What Motivates Us

 This book challenges assumptions about motivation and provides a new lens through which to view employee engagement.
 Practical techniques for increasing motivation are provided throughout.
 The book is well-researched and the writing style makes it easy to understand the concepts presented.